Medical Assistants vs. CNAs: Who Has the Better Job?

-As the name suggests, certified nursing assistants work less with doctors and directly support nurses.
-This is why they’re also referred to as nursing aides.
-All of their tasks relate directly to hands-on care and patient support, but they wear many hats throughout any given working day.
+Certified nursing assistants work less with doctors and more directly with nurses.
+This is why they’re also referred to as “nursing aides”.
+CNA duties relate directly to hands-on care and patient support, but they wear many hats throughout any regular working day.

-Prospective medical assistants might be able to work without any formal education, and can receive on-the-job training from their employer.
-Each state has its own medical assistant requirements, however, this will likely result in lower future salary offers.
+Prospective MAs might be able to work without any formal education, and can even receive on-the-job training from their employer.
+Each state has its own medical assistant requirements, but a lack of formal training will likely result in lower salary offers.

 Medical Assistant Certification

-Though an associate degree takes around 18-24 months to complete (and requires substantially more money than a certification program), graduates have more training and a much more competitive resume.
+Though MA associate degrees take between 18-24 months to complete (and cost significantly more than medical assistant certification programs), graduates have more training and a much more competitive resume.

 How to Become a CNA

-First thing’s first: Each state has its own CNA training requirement, so be sure to check local regulations before enrolling in any CNA program.
-Technical schools, community colleges, local health providers, and the American Red Cross tend to provide CNA courses that last anywhere from one to four months.
+Every state has its own CNA training requirements, so check local regulations before enrolling in a program.
+Technical schools, community colleges, local health providers, and the American Red Cross courses typically last from 1-4 months.

-After training, you’ll be required to take your state examination, which includes practical and clinical questions.
+After training, you’re required to take your state examination (which includes practical and clinical questions).
 Because you’ll be working with controlled substances and at-risk patients, your state may require a background check and annual education credits.

-For the most competitive resume, choose a CNA course that requires a real-world internship.
-This will ensure that you have the necessary skills to show prospective employers that you can hit the ground running.
+For the most competitive resume, CNA classes should require a real-world internship.
+This will provide the necessary skills that show prospective employers you can hit the ground running.

-As of May 2017, the Bureau of Labor Statistics concluded that the average income for medical assistants was $32,480, or $15.61 per hour.
-This is one of the higher-end salaries for allied healthcare careers.
-Conversely, the average certified nursing assistant pulled in around $27,500, or an hourly salary of just over $13 per hour.
+In 2018, the Bureau of Labor Statistics determined that the average medical assistant pay was $33,610 (over $16 per hour).
+Conversely, the average certified nursing assistant pulled in around $28,530 (just over $13 per hour).

-The difference in these incomes is credited to the extended training that medical assistants go through, as well as the high demand for skilled workers.
-In fact, from 2016 to 2026, the medical assistant field is expected to grow by a whopping 29% compared to a healthy (but considerably smaller) growth rate of 11% for CNAs.
+The difference in these incomes is credited to more involved medical assistant training, as well as the high demand for allied health careers.
+In fact, from 2018 to 2028, the medical assistant field is expected to grow by a whopping 23%, compared to a healthy (but considerably smaller) growth rate of 9% for CNAs.

-Remember that both MA and certified nursing jobs are crucial to supporting patients who need your help.
-Whether you’re checking their temperature, writing up their records, helping them take their first steps after surgery, or helping them navigate the insurance process, it’s endlessly rewarding work.
+Both MA and certified nursing jobs are crucial to supporting patients who need care and attention.
+Whether you’re checking their temperature, fixing their chart, helping them take their first steps after surgery, or navigating the insurance process for them, it’s endlessly rewarding work.